vegaprotocol/openrpc-md/sample/output.md

 ### Result: `keys`

+### Errors
+- **Application error** (2000): a "read" access on public keys is required

 ### Examples
 #### List keys allowed on "vega.xyz"
-> The third-party application "vega.xyz" wants to list the public keys it has access to.
+The third-party application "vega.xyz" wants to list the public keys it has access to.

 ##### Parameters
 ```json